oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 it does not perform a full connection check.

-If the ``getmode`` parameter in :meth:`oracledb.create_pool()` is set to :data:`oracledb.POOL_GETMODE_TIMEDWAIT`, then the maxium amount of time an :meth:`~ConnectionPool.acquire()` call will wait to get a connection from the pool is limited by the value of the :data:`ConnectionPool.wait_timeout` parameter.
+If the ``getmode`` parameter in :meth:`oracledb.create_pool()` is set to :data:`oracledb.POOL_GETMODE_TIMEDWAIT`, then the maximum amount of time an :meth:`~ConnectionPool.acquire()` call will wait to get a connection from the pool is limited by the value of the :data:`ConnectionPool.wait_timeout` parameter.
 A call that cannot be immediately satisfied will wait no longer